plumber-cd/ez-ipam/README.md

 - WiFi SSIDs management
 - Possibly physical network topology management

 I got to admit that I am not in a business of managing networks for living, so I will only ever focus on what matters for me and my homelab setup, and how it matters to me.
-But hey - PRs are always welcome!
+But hey - PRs are always welcome, also feel free to fork it as well!